TheHong/TheGame/README.md

 ## Releases (and their major updates)

+__The master branch is currently at the middle of the development of Version 2.0.0.
+For releases after v2.0.0, the master branch will be at the latest version while the development will be done in a seperate branch.__

 In the following releases, the game is played (and tested) on phones of two people.

 ### Version 1.3.0